json-ql/jsonql-core/README.md

 # jsonql-core

 This library is a collection of DTO frames that can be used to build data filters with JSON/GraphQL interface.
-You can think about it as a simple query language, like SQL, but done with JSON and supporting paginated results.
+You can think about it as a simple query language, like SQL, but done with JSON and supporting pagination and sorting.
 Using this lib you can easily build the following example queries:

 1. Give me a list of all users.
+1. Give me a list of all users sorted by `name`.
 1. Give me a first page of all users with `pagesize = 10`.
 1. Give me a list of users which status is `ACTIVE`.
 1. Give me a list of users which status is `ACTIVE` or `BANNED`.
 1. Give me a list of users which are admins.
-1. Give me a first page of all users which are admins with `ACTIVE` or `BANNED` status.
+1. Give me a first page of all users sorted by `name`, which are admins with `ACTIVE` or `BANNED` status.

 ... etc.